 When you purchase a dedicated hosting package, unlike shared hosting, you are buying a dedicated server that you do not share for your business.
 This is a benefit for a website that expects heavy traffic within the near future or for a site with current heavy traffic, this is particularly important.

-Dedicated hosting tends to be more costly than shared hosting which is the negative to this type of plan.
+Dedicated hosting tends to be more costly than shared hosting which is negative to this type of plan.

 A Virtual Private Server, or VPS, mimics a dedicated server but within a shared hosting environment.
 The VPS is the hybrid option that some web hosting companies offer.
-Providing similar disk space and bandwidth at a significantly lower price than dedicated hosting is the benefits of this provider.
+Providing similar disk space and bandwidth at a significantly lower price than dedicated hosting is the benefit of this provider.

 However, VPS hosting is often substantially costlier than shared.
 Therefore, if your website does not require an upgrade, you may spend unnecessary money.
 Be sure to research before making your selection because some host does not distribute server resources for VPS on the same line as other services.